cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ))!
 ```

 Here you see that there is a serialized `faucetTx.tx`.
-Use the methods offered by `cosmjs-types` [`Tx`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L230) to deserialize it:
+The serialized transaction are the bytes that were sent over the testnet by the faucet.
+It is unintelligible to humans until you deserialize it properly.
+Since it is a serialized transaction, use the methods offered by `cosmjs-types` [`Tx`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L230) to deserialize it:

 ```typescript
 // import { Tx } from "cosmjs-types/cosmos/tx/v1beta1/tx"